ZPP-MURMURAS/ZPP_Murmuras/docs/TERMINOLOGY.md

     format=2: values in "content_full" column are in the form of a list of strings surrounded by single quotation marks and separated by "," (commas without spaces after them)

-___
 ## Formats
 ### Coupon formats
 We have two coupon formats representing the data associated with a single coupon.
 We have two levels of complexity for coupons: simple and normal/extended.
+The CouponSimple format is most commonly used.

 ```python
 @dataclass()